mautic/user-documentation/docs/contacts/manage_contacts.rst

    * - mautic_device_id
      - session
      - No
-     - Can be used by the monitored site but isn't used by Mautic to actively track the Contact.
+     - The monitored site may use this, but isn't used by Mautic to actively track the Contact.
    * - ``mtc_id``
      - session
      - No
      - Stores the Mautic ID for the tracked Contact.
-It s not used for tracking.
-Can be used by the monitored site to leverage Mautic's REST API on the backend to manipulate the Contact.
+It's not used for tracking.
+The monitored site can use this to leverage Mautic's REST API on the backend for the purposes of manipulating the Contact.
    * - ``mtc_sid``
      - session
      - No